dataloop-ai/AutoML/README.md

 # ***ZazuML***

 This is an open-source AutoML project.
 Currently this project contains a model finder, hyper-parameter tuner, and trial manager all wrapped up in one synchronous end to end program.
-The input to this program is a set of priorities, the output is a trained model with auto-optimized hyper parameters, ready to run inference, simple as that.
+The input to this program is a dataset and your priorities, the output is a trained model with auto-optimized hyper parameters, ready to run inference, simple as that.

 **NOTE**: This project is still under development, clone and play, we appreciate and encourage pull requests and feedback from the community.
 Help us make this tool awesome.